Think we'd vibe?

 Full/Active Inspections Page

-With the results of the exercise, I began building the design layout of the page.
+Using the results of the card sorting exercise, I wireframed the design and information architecture of the page.

-Aligning with usability best practices of employing an F-shaped reading pattern where people’s eyes go to the left for the the most essential information, I placed important details like property, keys and billing information on the left-hand column.
-For the middle and widest column, I included the conduct date
+Aligning with usability best practices of employing a F-shaped reading pattern where eyes go to the left for the the most essential information, I placed important details like property, keys and billing information on the left-hand column.

-and time in Heading caps to draw attention to the actual inspection deadline, its template, relevant notes, assigned Clerk, reference ID and messaging feature.
-Lastly, additional details like contact and client details sat in the right hand column.
+In the middle and widest column sat the conduct date and time in Heading caps to draw attention to the important inspection deadline, conduct date and reference.
+This middle column also included template, relevant notes, assigned Clerk, reference ID, and messaging feature towards the lower half of the page.
+Lastly, additional details like contact and client details sat alone in the right hand column where multiple contact informations could be comfortably populated.

 WIREFRAMING